The Fifteenth Club

 with Ed Clements and Scotty Sayers

-Tune in to NewsRadio KLBJ each Saturday for “The Fifteenth Club.” presented by Capitol Chevrolet and ABC Bank.
-Hosts Ed Clements and Scotty Sayers will be live from 5-6pm to take calls, interview golf professionals and celebrities, discuss Austin golf events and tell stories about the greatness of the game.
-Given the Saturday time slot they are certain to discuss other current sports topics, especially Longhorn football.
-The show will also feature the Leaderboard Report by Renaissance Hotel and the Deep Eddy Vodka Shot of the Week.
+Tune in to NewsRadio KLBJ each Saturday for “The Fifteenth Club” presented by ABC Bank, Capitol Chevrolet, Criquet Shirts, Pok-E-Jo’s and Nine Banded Whiskey.
+Hosts Ed Clements and Scotty Sayers will be live from 5-6 p.m. to take calls, interview golf professionals and celebrities, discuss Austin golf events and tell stories about the greatness of the game.
+Given the Saturday afternoon time slot they also discuss other current sports topies.
+The show also features the Leaderboad Report sponsored by Ticket City and the SAVE MUNY report brought to you by Maudie’s Tex-Mex, the Deep Eddy Cabaret and the SAVE MUNY Committee.

 Ed Clements, long time KLBJ on-air personality, is currently on NewsRadio KLBJ Monday – Friday from 3p-7, co-hosting the “Jeff Ward and Ed Clements Show”.
 Ed is a passionate sports fan, especially the Texas Longhorns, and is a dedicated golfer.
 Ed is also active in the community, involved with several non-profits, working primarily with the Texas Alzheimer's Association, the Arc of the Capital Area, and First Tee of Austin